dariushkiani72/objecet-detection-with-YOLO3-and-YOLO4/README.md

-# objecet-detection-with-YOLO3-and-YOLO4
+# objecet-detection-with-YOLO3-and-YOLO4 (opencv)
-objecet detection with YOLO3 and YOLO4 for photo, video and webcam without terminal dariushkiani72
+objecet detection with YOLO3 and YOLO4 for photo, video and webcam without terminal (opencv) This code helps projects with gui, like tkinter

-This code helps projects with gui, like tkinter
+dariushkiani72@gmail.com